Climate Change Connection is a charitable non-government organization working to

 - educate Manitobans about climate change.
 We build awareness of climate change so Manitobans will reduce their greenhouse gas (GHG) emissions – both individually and as a community.

-- We work to expand our network of people and groups who are involved in climate change solutions.
+- We work to expand our network and get involved with people and groups who are working toward climate change solutions.

 Here is a list of services we offer: